GusEllerm/CoastSat-Provenance-LLM-Demo/docs/extension/HOW_DEV_MODE_WORKS.md

 ## What Happens If CLI Not Found

 If the CLI binary doesn't exist at the expected path:
-- The extension logs a warning: `Debug binary not found at ...`
+The extension logs a warning (`Debug binary not found at ...`) and falls back to whatever `stencila` is available on `PATH`.
+The Output panel records the message.
-- Falls back to using `stencila` from PATH (your global install)
-- You'll see this in the Output panel

 ## Making Sure It Works